uikit/uikit-site/docs/pages/toggle.md

 ## Accessibility

-The Toggle component sets the appropriate WAI-ARIA role.
+The Toggle component automatically sets the appropriate WAI-ARIA roles, states and properties.

-- The *toggle* element has the `button` role if it's an anchor element `<a>`.
-If the element has an attribute `aria-expanded`, it automatically updates it when toggling.
-This can be useful when trying to implement the [Disclosure (Show/Hide) design pattern](https://www.w3.org/WAI/ARIA/apg/patterns/disclosure/).
+- The *toggle* element has the `button` role if an `<a>` element is used.
+- To implement the [Disclosure (Show/Hide) design pattern](https://www.w3.org/WAI/ARIA/apg/patterns/disclosure/), manually set an `aria-expanded` attribute.
+It will automatically update when toggling.